SCANA

-SCANA Corporation was a regulated electric and natural gas public utility.
+SCANA Corporation was an American regulated electric and natural gas public utility.
 The company was based in Cayce, South Carolina, a suburb of Columbia, South Carolina.
 Following the Nukegate scandal, the company's stock fell and the company was in disrepair.
 In January 2019, SCANA was acquired by Dominion Energy.
 The corporate name SCANA was not an acronym, but was taken from the letters in South Carolina (S []-C-A-[roli] N-A).

 The company operated 4 hydroelectric plants, 1 pumped-storage hydroelectricity plant, 4 coal fossil fuel power station, the Virgil C. Summer Nuclear Generating Station, 1 combined cycle power plant, 1 "re-powered" formerly coal-fired plant with a natural gas-powered steam unit and two combined cycle units, and 16 simple cycle combustion turbines.
 The total output was over 5,800 MW.